jruby/jruby-rack/README.txt

   # config.java_libs += FileList["lib/java/*.jar"]
   config.java_libs = []

 This will tell Warble to not include the jars jruby-complete-1.1RC2, goldspike-1.5, commons-pool-1.3.jar, and activation-1.1.jar.
 You will be replacing these with the trunk version of jruby-complete.jar and jruby-rack-1.0-SNAPSHOT.jar.

-Continue editing config/warble.rb and add the following line after these comments:
+Continue editing config/warble.rb and add the following line after these
+comments:

   # Gems to be packaged in the webapp.
 Note that Rails gems are added to this
   # list if vendor/rails is not present, so be sure to include rails if you
   # overwrite the value
   # config.gems = ["activerecord-jdbc-adapter", "jruby-openssl"]
   # config.gems << "tzinfo"
   # config.gems["rails"] = "1.2.3"
-  %w{jdbc-h2 activerecord-jdbch2-adapter activerecord-jdbc-adapter}.each {|g| config.gems << g}
+  config.gems << "activerecord-jdbch2-adapter"

-This will tell Warble to add the JDBC driver for H2 as well as the ActiveRecord JDBC and JDBC-H2 adaptor Gems.
+This will tell Warble to add the JDBC driver for H2 as well as the ActiveRecord JDBC and JDBC-H2 adapter Gems.

-Copy the trunk version of jruby-complete.jar (created with the ant task ant jar-complete) into the {{blog/lib}} directory (replace $JRUBY_HOME with the actual path in the statement below unless $JRUBY_HOME is already defined):
+Copy the trunk version of jruby-complete.jar (created with "ant jar-complete") into the {{blog/lib}} directory (replace $JRUBY_HOME with the actual path in the statement below unless $JRUBY_HOME is already defined):

   cp $JRUBY_HOME/lib/jruby-complete.jar lib/

 Copy the snapshot version of jruby-rack-1.0-SNAPSHOT jar into the blog/lib directory (replace $JRUBY_RACK_HOME with the actual path in the statement below unless $JRUBY_RACK_HOME is already defined):

     cp $JRUBY_RACK_HOME/target/jruby-rack-1.0-SNAPSHOT.jar lib/